stingrayvilla.com

 Why Book With Us?

-Book through this website, and we guarantee you’ll get the lowest price on the internet.
-You’ll be dealing with us, the owners and we never charge booking fees, so you will save up to 30% of the cost over sites like Airbnb.
+Book through this website; we guarantee you’ll get the lowest price online.
+You’ll be dealing with us, the owners, and we never charge booking fees so that you can save up to 30% of the cost over sites like Airbnb.
 Book our Cozumel Boutique Hotel here.

 Frequently Asked Questions